trysnetron/des-cracker/REPORT.md

 The entirety of the DES algorithm is implemented in the des_package.vhd file.

-This architecture, while simple, turned out to be not as performant as we would have hoped.
+This architecture, while simple, did not perform as well as we had hoped.
 This, as well as alternative architectures, will be discussed in the synthesis section.

 ## Controller